UoB-OOP/COMS10017-2022/summative/cw-model.md

   - Used Mr X tickets are discarded.
 * The number of rounds in a game is variable (>0) specified by an initial setup rather than fixed to 22 rounds as in the board game.
   - In the manual, the round count is defined as the number of transitions between Mr X and the detectives as a whole, this number is different from the number of slots on Mr X's Travel Log because Mr X can use double moves which occupies two slots (e.g. a 22 round game with two double move tickets means Mr X can have up to 24 moves).
-  - For practical reasons of allowing the game to have flexible amounts of tickets for everyone, we've made a small simplification of the rule where the game can be setup with a variable amount of moves for Mr X (i.e. the slot count in Mr X's travel log) such that the game is over when Mr X's travel log is completely full, instead of some abritary number of rounds.
+  - For practical reasons, we've simplified this rule so the game can be set up with a variable max number of moves for Mr X (i.e. the slot count in Mr X's travel log), such that the game is over when Mr X's travel log is completely full, instead of some abritary number of rounds.
 * Mr X cannot move into a detective location.
 * Mr X loses if it is his turn and he cannot make any move himself anymore.
 * Detectives lose if it is their turn and none of them can move, if some can move the others are just skipped.